talmudicdeer/Homework-for-SY2025/Parallel and Distributed Computing/Assignments/PDC Forest Fires.md

 The amount of time reduces in scale as the number of processes increases, from 1.86 times faster between 2 and 4 processes to only 1.14 times faster between 16 and 32 processes.

 **When does the message passing cause the most overhead, which adds to the running time?**
 Between 0.4 and 0.5 probability.

+**Comment from Prof. Bergman, 10/30/25:**
+**Key lesson:** Message passing overhead becomes significant when **the work per process becomes too small.**
+With only 2-3 trials per process at 16 workers, the fixed costs of MPI communication and synchronization consume nearly 1/3 of the runtime.
+This demonstrates the classic parallel computing tradeoff: more processes don't always mean better performance.